TheFifthRider/simply-roleplaying-webapp/docs/getting_started/creation.md

     Gamemasters, if players are starting at a level higher than 1 their starting attributes should add up to twice their starting level -- they can distribute these attributes however they want as long as they adhere to the [attribute level cap](../character/attributes.md#improving-attributes).

 ## What has your past taught you?
 Think about where in the campaign world you come from, and why you are seeking out to adventure with your fellow players.
-Then, [read up on skills, legacies, and backgrounds](../character/backgrounds.md) and choose to either **make a background** or **start brimming with potential**.

-If you chose to **make a background**, write a background that summarizes your character's story so far.

-If you chose to **start brimming with potential**, your gamemaster will allot you with a starting pool of 5 points of potential to spend on skills and legacies as you progress.
+Then, [read up on skills, legacies, and backgrounds](../character/backgrounds.md) and  write a background that summarizes your character's story so far.
+Set it to 2d12.
+You also start with 5 points of potential to spend on skills and legacies as you progress.

+If you can't come up with a good background, that's cool too.
+Just start with 15 points of potential so you can make your background as you develop your character's skills and legacies!

 !!!
 Note
 	Gamemasters, you can offer more than one starting background if you wish.
-If a player doesn't want to make all of the starting backgrounds, they can instead choose to take 5 points of potential per background they would have created.
+If a player doesn't want to make all of the starting backgrounds, they can instead choose to take 5 points of potential per die in the backgrounds they would have created.

 ## What things do you have with you?
 Think about what possessions your character might have and write them down.
 This doesn't have to be an exhaustive list, but it should probably cover most things that you'd use to showcase what cool stuff your character can do.